dymmond/lilya/docs/en/docs/contrib/security/simple-oauth2.md

 ## The `username` and `password`

-We’re going to use **Lilya** security utilities to handle the `username` and `password`.
+We're going to use **Lilya** security utilities to handle the `username` and `password`.

 According to the OAuth2 specification, when using the "password flow" (which we are using), the client/user must send `username` and `password` fields as form data.

-The specification requires these fields to be named exactly as `username` and `password` so names like `user-name` or `email` won’t work in this case.
+The specification requires these fields to be named exactly as `username` and `password` so names like `user-name` or `email` won't work in this case.

-However, don’t worry, you can display these fields however you like in the frontend, and your database models can use different names if needed.
+However, don't worry, you can display these fields however you like in the frontend, and your database models can use different names if needed.

 But for the login *path operation*, we need to follow these names to stay compliant with the specification (and to ensure compatibility with tools like the integrated API documentation).